TeamJM/journeymap-docs/docs/es/about/licensing.md

 # **Licencias**

+!!! warning "Translation needed for 6.0"

+    This page was updated for JourneyMap 6.0.
+Some sections shown are the English source pending translation.
+See Contributing to help translate the docs.

 JourneyMap se distribuye bajo una licencia Todos los derechos reservados.
 Esto significa que no puede modificar, alojar ni distribuir JourneyMap usted mismo.

 ## **Lo que PUEDES hacer**